tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 to manage keys with overlapping lifetime.

-Alternatively, the server can store timestamps in the cookie and reject those cookies that were not generated within a certain amount of time.
+Alternatively, the server can store timestamps in the cookie and reject cookies that were generated outside a certain interval of time.

 DTLS servers SHOULD perform a cookie exchange whenever a new handshake is being performed.
 If the server is being operated in an